 A level grades matter: the firm wants applicants who have attained 300 UCAS points.
 A 2:1 is also essential.
 Alternatively (if you don't meet these criteria), the firm is keen to accept your application if you have at least three years' commercial experience.

 The assessment day

 Shortlisted training contract applicants are invited to an assessment day at the Bristol office.
-The agenda includes a variety of assessments (including a verbal reasoning test) and a partner interview.
+The agenda includes a variety of assessments (including a written exercise) and a partner interview.
 Bearing in mind the challenges facing the public sector “you really need to show you can think outside the box,” one former vac schemer told us.
 “It's about being commercial, appreciating that it's a 'dig your heels in' moment and showing that you could be the sort of lawyer that will nurture client relationships to business coming in.”

 The vacation scheme

 Bevan Brittan runs two-week vacation schemes in each of its offices.
 After an initial induction and various exercises in Bristol, when vac schemers meet different partners, they go to their chosen office and spend a week each in two departments.
 Students are buddied with a trainee and have their own supervisors, with whom they work closely on live matters and set tasks.
 One former vac schemer remembered: “I was made to feel like one of the team, and there was no sense that lawyers were censoring their behaviour because I was there.
 I was involved in key strategic discussions, and they even moaned about the quality of the tea in front of me!
 I liked that honesty.”
 There are social events, too, and vac schemers always go out for drinks and dinner with the trainees in their office.

 Vac schemers are assessed during their time in the two departments and get feedback, which forms part of their final assessment.
 They also undergo an interview with a partner.